mysociety/alaveteli/docs/installing/manual_install.md

 ### Create Alaveteli User

 Create a new linux user to run the Alaveteli application.
+Add them to the 'adm' group so that they can read the mail log files.

     adduser --quiet --disabled-password --gecos "Alaveteli" alaveteli
+    usermod -a -G adm alaveteli

 ## Get Alaveteli